 Alright, now that we’ve covered all of the possible missteps that can thwart potty training, let’s talk about the specifics of this “training”.

 As I previously alluded to, the training portion is actually quite simple and straightforward.
-It’s all of the other mistakes you can make that usually ruins your potty training efforts.
+It’s all of the other mistakes you can make that usually ruin your potty training efforts.

 The earlier that you can start potty training your Great Dane the better.
-It’s not the older dogs are “less smart” by any means.
-Just that it’s much harder to unlearn habits then teach them the first time.
+It’s not that older dogs are “less smart” by any means.
+Just that it’s much harder to unlearn habits than teach them the first time.

 Before starting, you’ll want to take care of a few last-minute choices:

-- Pick the place that your dog will relieve themselves.
+- Pick the place where your dog will relieve themselves.
 Even if you have a large yard or open area, pick a set area to reinforce the process for your dog in these early days.

 - Choose which command you will choose to associate with your dog relieving themselves.
 Common choices are “go potty”, “outside”, “pee”, etc… It doesn’t matter what you pick, just that you’re consistent with it.